lucas-alves-souza/GA-python/README.md

-# Generic Algorithim with python
+# Generic Algorithm with python